Lahma712/A--search-algorithm/README.md

 <img src="https://media.giphy.com/media/iVC1VIJdMpScqgbfkO/giphy.gif" width = 400/>

-- By setting the <i>heuristic weight</i> to 0, you remove the heuristic function which effectively reverts the <i>A* algorithm</i> to <i>Dijkstra's algorithm</i>. <i>Dijkstra's algorithm</i> will always find the shortest path:
+- By setting the <i>heuristic weight</i> to 0, you remove the heuristic function which effectively reverts the <i>A* algorithm</i> to <i>Dijkstra's algorithm</i> which is essentially still <i>A*</i>, just without the <i>H Cost</i>/<i>heuristic</i>. <i>Dijkstra's algorithm</i> will always find the shortest path, although it will take substantially longer than <i>A*</i>:

 <img src="https://media.giphy.com/media/h9PdmF5V5LHIpvKEHh/giphy.gif" width = 400/>

-- By increasing the <i>heuristic weight</i>, the algorithm gives more preference to nodes that make it go into the direction of the goal node.
-Effectively, the algorithm will spend less time exploring other directions which will make it find a possible path faster, however that may not be the shortest path that exists.
+-By increasing the <i>heuristic weight</i>, the algorithm gives more preference to nodes that are closer to the goal node.
+Effectively, the algorithm will spend less time exploring other directions which will result in a shorter runtime, however it may not find the shortest path that exists.
-This behaviour will become apparent when you set the <i>heuristic weight >1</i>.
+This behaviour will usually become increasingly apparent as you set the <i>heuristic weight >1</i>.